-ish-speaking ethnicities, which is a warning to all our people and officials to find a real solution for this issue.
+In recent years, we have clearly seen that Turkey is promoting pan-Turkism and, through its alliance with Azerbaijan, is seeking to have a more profound impact on our Turkish-speaking ethnicities, which is a warning to all our people and officials to find a real solution for this issue.

 We certainly need better communication with the Iranian audience.
-Along with paying attention to this important issue. our media should operate with specific rules and regulations, and we should design a framework and rules in our country that the Iranian Parliament, the Supreme Council of the Cultural Revolution, or the National Virtual Space Center can deter-just like Instagram, Telegram, and other social media - are controlled and operate under the laws of the Islamic Republic of Iran; otherwise, necessary warnings should be given, and, if necessary, appropriate measures should be taken.
+Along with paying attention to this important issue. our media should operate with specific rules and regulations, and we should design a framework and rules in our country that the Iranian Parliament, the Supreme Council of the Cultural Revolution, or the National Virtual Space Center can determine so that these channels just like Instagram, Telegram, and other social media - are controlled and operate under the laws of the Islamic Republic of Iran; otherwise, necessary warnings should be given, and, if necessary, appropriate measures should be taken.